Virtual Hosting Concepts – Bridges as Switches

 - Different bridges cannot communicate with each other unless the traffic is routed.
 Public IP’s are usually routed, but Private IP ranges usually need a virtual router to communicate with other Private IP ranges.
 A routing entry on the Linux host can also allow this.

-- Each bridge is in effect a VLAN (Virtual Lan) and thus an isolated switch.
+- Each bridge is in effect a VLAN (Virtual Lan) and is thus an isolated switch.

 - Bridges on separate hosts need to meet two requirements to communicate: